mmd-afegbua/tusky/README.md

 # tusky
-A collaborative project on DevOps best practices
+### A collaborative project on DevOps using docker and kubernetes